antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Using scores for further characterization
 --------------------------------------------

 The expression patterns of these specific signatures can be used to compare cell types.
 We can do this by summarizing the expression data of all genes in the signature in each cell type in one value; a signature score.
-To make such a calculation possible we have classified the samples of the dataset you used above in two groups based on the clustering you observed.
-In one group has a high average expression
+R2 has calculated these scores for all samples in both signatures.
+We're going to find out how they relate.

 *Data used:*
 * Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2